 Available agents and indications

 For more than 10 years, sorafenib was the only systemic therapy approved by the FDA for the treatment of HCC.
-Since 2017, four ICI regimens have entered the clinic after having received full or accelerated approval by the FDA for the treatment of advanced HCC.
-Only one combination, atezolizumab with bevacizumab, had full FDA approval at the time of guideline preparation, the remaining regimens (nivolumab and pembrolizumab monotherapy and nivolumab with ipilimumab) received accelerated approvals, and FDA review of confirmatory trials is ongoing.
+In recent years, ICI-based regimens have become standard of care in the first-line setting as well as for the treatment of disease that has progressed on prior sorafenib treatment.
+As of 2022, two ICI-based combinations, atezolizumab with bevacizumab and tremelimumab with durvalumab, had full FDA approval for first-line treatment of HCC, and pembrolizumab monotherapy as well as nivolumab in combination with ipilimumab had accelerated approvals as second line options.
 Results of the landmark trials leading to these approvals are described in table 4.
 Further details for each indication are discussed in chronological order of their FDA approvals.

 Prior sorafenib therapy